Salissa4/Mini-Project/README.md

 ## Description

-Goal: Build a web page utilizing semantic HTML and CSS.
+Goal: Build a web page with a contact form utilizing semantic HTML and CSS.

 1. Use semantic HTML to build web page
 2. Style with external CSS file utilizing universal, element and class selectors.
 3. Structure HTML and CSS files to flow logically
 4. Ensure the web page has 3 colors in the design
-5. The web page uses two heading elements (<h1>, <h2>)
+5. The web page uses two heading elements (h1, h2)
 6. Position header to fixed
 7. Include a contact form for name and email
 8. Create a send button